Particular/docs.particular.net/nservicebus/sagas/concurrency.md

 When there are a high number of OCC conflicts starting sagas, and the persister supports pessimistic locking, it may be better to find a way a different way of starting the saga.
 For example, the system may be able to send a single message earlier that can start the saga.
 The processing of later, concurrent messages can then take advantage of pessimistic locking to avoid conflicts.

-#### Apply chunking by creating sub saga instances
+#### Apply chunking by creating "sub-saga" instances

 Sagas that deal with [scatter-gather](https://www.enterpriseintegrationpatterns.com/patterns/messaging/BroadcastAggregate.html) typically initiate a large number of requests and aggregate the responses.
 Those responses could be received simultaneously and cause data contention.
 Instead of having a single saga sending many requests and aggregating many responses, a tree-like structure could be formed, with sub-sagas that subdivide the work.

-For example, instead of the saga that creating 1,000 requests, it could split the requests into two groups of 500 and send them to two sub-sagas.
+For example, instead of a saga creating 1,000 requests, it could split the requests into two groups of 500 and send them to two sub-sagas.
 Each of those sub-sagas, could split the requests into two groups of 250 and send them to two further sub-sagas.
 This process could continue, until a given sub-saga receives only the details of two requests.
 That saga then sends the requests, aggregates the responses, and responds to its parent saga with the aggregated data.
 The end result is that the originating saga receives two responses, each containing the data from 500 requests.
 Because each saga only sends two requests and aggregates two responses, data contention should be largely eliminated.

 In the above example, the requests are split into two groups each time.
 Depending on the dynamics of the system, it may be better to split them up into more groups each time.

-A simpler approach is to split the request just once, have a single level of sub-sagas sending the requests and aggregating the responses.
+A simpler approach is to split the request just once, and have a single level of sub-sagas sending the requests and aggregating the responses.
 This will not reduce data contention to the same degree, since the originating saga will be aggregating more multiple responses.

 #### Create an append-only saga data model